-Ritsumeikan and other universities had begun operating their universities in line with the prevailing nationalistic climate from the late 1920s.
-On the occasion of the Showa Emperor's enthronement in 1928, the universities of Kyoto established military-style defense forces to protect the Kyoto Imperial Palace.
-Ritsumeikan University called its defense force the "Imperial Guard."
-This was a reflection of the university's location at the time in Hirokoji, adjacent to the Seiwa-in Gate of the Kyoto Imperial Palace.
-In 1941, the Ritsumeikan Institute of National Defense Studies was established, headed by Imperial Army officer Ishiwara Kanji (1889-1949)8 and offering lectures in national defense studies.
+Ritsumeikan had begun operating its university in line with the prevailing nationalistic climate from the late 1920s.
+On the occasion of the Showa Emperor enthronement in 1928, Ritsumeikan University established a military-style Imperial Guard, reflecting the university's location at the time in Hirokoji, adjacent to the Kyoto Imperial Palace.
+In 1941, the Ritsumeikan Institute of National Defense Studies was established, headed by Imperial Army officer Ishiwara Kanji (1889-1949) and offering lectures in national defense studies.

 Around this time there were also students from Korea, a Japanese colony, studying at Ritsumeikan University.
-Most of these had entered the university with the aim of moving up in society by studying an advanced academic discipline, typically law, after having spent some time in the workforce.
+Most of these had entered the university with the aim of moving up in society by studying an advanced academic discipline, typically law, after having spent some time in the workforce after leaving school.
 After graduating from university, some of these students found work at public authorities such as the Kyoto and Osaka Municipal Governments.
 These were the minority, however, as most were employed in the private sector-especially Kyoto's traditional textile industries.
-Notably, a number also returned to their homeland and took up important roles in the Korean colonial government as well as major mass media outlets such as Pyongyang Broadcasting Station, Korean Broadcasting Station, and The Dong-A Ilbo newspaper.
+Notably, a number also returned to their homeland and took up important roles in the Korean colonial government as well as major mass media outlets such as Korea Pyongyang Broadcasting Station, Korean Broadcasting Station, and The Dong-A llbo newspaper.

-The Ritsumeikan Imperial Guard (From the 1939 Graduation Album)
+The Ritsumeikan Imperial Guard (from the 1939 graduation album)

-Under the so-called "student mobilization" in 1943 that involved abolishing the exemption from military service for university students, 3,149 Ritsumeikan students were sent to the battlefront, and 89 (Source: 100th Anniversary History Compilation Project) lost their lives.
+Under the so-called "student mobilization" that involved abolishing the exemption from military service for university students in 1943, 3,149 Ritsumeikan students were sent to the battlefront, and around 100 lost their lives.
 Although this was national government policy at the time, the fact that Ritsumeikan, an educational institution, complied with it is something that we must reflect on deeply and keep in our memories forever.
-33 (Source: 100th Anniversary History Compilation Project) Korean and Taiwanese students of Ritsumeikan University were expelled for failing to join the military, but the university later restored the honor of these students by revoking their expulsion and awarding them special certificates of graduation.
+Around 30 Korean and Taiwanese students of Ritsumeikan University were expelled for failing to join the military, but the university later restored the honor of these students by revoking their expulsion and awarding them special certificates of graduation.
 In March 1996, these certificates were presented in person to nine former students from Korea and one from Taiwan whose whereabouts could be ascertained.

-Ritsumeikan students leaving for the war, 1943 (Showa 18)
+Ritsumeikan students leaving for the war, 1943